k3nnethfrancis/shoshin-dot-blog/posts/bm25-is-all-you-need.md

 It’s never been easier to build a search engine.

-Since the emergence of large language models [LLMS], vector embeddings have gained widespread adoption.
+Since the emergence of large language models, vector embeddings have gained widespread adoption.
 Their ability to capture semantic relationships across large sets of text pairs perfectly with LLMs ability to provide great answers to questions given the right context.
-The combination of the two have given birth to the answer engine [1 - what is an answer engine], which has sent the Google search monopoly on a run for its money.
+The combination of the two have given birth to the answer engine [^1], which has sent the Google search monopoly on a run for its money.
 Now, new frameworks and tools are making it easy for developers to index and search over documents in just a few lines of code.

 Like language models, vector embeddings just work.
 When used to index a set of documents, they are remarkably good at returning the most relevant documents given an input query.
 Yet like many LLM applications, developers quickly fall for the demo mirage—an illusion that leads one to believe that since their demo works, it shouldn’t be hard to put it into production.